Chlamydia Discharge Color: What Does It Look Like?

 If you have an unusual discharge, it’s best to get in touch with a healthcare professional and take a Chlamydia test.
 While an infection may clear up on its own, it’s always better to have it taken care of and treated as soon as possible.
 As mentioned before, if left untreated, Chlamydia can spread and cause issues elsewhere in the body, so the faster you act – the better.

-Even if you don’t have it, a change in discharge can be a sign of something else that’s wrong in the body, and getting a second opinion can help to shed some light on the situation.
+Even if you don’t have it, a change in discharge can be a sign of something else that’s wrong in the body, and getting a second opinion can help shed some light on the situation.
 The worst-case scenario is that you do have Chlamydia and that you get it treated as soon as possible.

 Your doctor will prescribe you antibiotics to fight the infection, but it may take some time for it to fully fight off the infection.
 You should make sure you take the full course of antibiotics prescribed to you, as well, or else your infection may come back despite you feeling as if it’s gone.